-The data published by Nepal Rastra Bank, the central bank of Nepal, shows that the aggregate ratio of exports to imports of Nepal has been declining each year mainly due to the increase in the monetary value of imports compared to increase in the monetary value of exports (Chart-1).
+The data published by Nepal Rastra Bank, the central bank of Nepal, shows that the aggregate ratio of export to import of Nepal has been declining each year mainly due to the increase in the monetary value of import compared to increase in the monetary value of export each year (Chart-1, Annex).
 Similar situation can be seen in the case of India and other countries.
-The aggregate exports to imports ratio which was accounted to 49.0 percent in 1974/75, declined to 16.1 percent in 2011/12 and furthers slid down to 12.7 percent in 2013/14.
+The aggregate export to import ratio which was accounted to 49.0 percent in 1974/75, declined to 16.1 percent in 2011/12 and further slid down to 12.7 percent in 2013/14.
 The share of total trade with India has been increasing each year especially after 1996/97 and reached to 66.6 percent in 2013/14 from 65.1 percent in 2011/12 (Table-2, Annex).
 This shows that India has been the largest trading partner of Nepal and majority of Nepalese trade has been concentrated to India.
-Such a huge concentration of trade to a single economy may invite problems of different kinds in the country.
+Such a huge concentration of trade to a single economy may invite the problems of different kinds in the country.
 Therefore, a need of diversification of trade, both commodity-wise and country-wise, has been felt strongly in order to gain from trade.
 However, despite long history of involvement in trade, such a diversification has not been achieved in the true sense yet.

 Table-4 (Annex) shows some important facts about Nepalese foreign trade.
-It shows that the total imports which was only 2.0 fold higher than total exports in 1974/75, reached to 6.2 fold higher in 2011/12 and 7.8 times higher in 2013/14.
-Furthermore, the total annual exports which was able to finance 5.9 months of imports in 1974/75, decreased to 1.9 months in 2011/12 and further slid down to 1.5 months in 2013/14.
-Similarly, the total exports, which was able to finance 49.0 percent of imports in 1974/75, became able to finance only 12.7 percent of imports in 2013/14.
-The astonishing fact is that the earnings from total Nepalese exports even falls short to finance the import of petroleum products alone.
+It shows that the total import which was only 2.0 fold higher than total export in 1974/75, reached to 6.2 fold higher in 2011/12 and 7.8 times higher in 2013/14.
+Furthermore, the total annual export which was able to finance 5.9 months of imports in 1974/75, decreased to 1.9 months in 2011/12 and further slid down to 1.5 months in 2013/14.
+Similarly, the total export, which was able to finance 49.0 percent of import in 1974/75, could only finance 12.7 percent of imports in 2013/14.
+The astonishing fact is that total Nepalese export even falls short to finance the import of petroleum products alone.
 While, such shortfall was by Rs.
 19.68 billion in 2011/12, it increased to Rs.
 42. 87 billion in 2013/14.